chingu-voyages/voyage-project-aihelper/README.md

 Also, there is no need for Voyage teams to purchase any subscriptions or software in order to create or run your app.
 The [Gemini Flash 1.5 free tier](https://ai.google.dev/pricing#1_5flash) is sufficent and theremany [web hosting services](https://github.com/chingu-voyages/Handbook/blob/main/docs/resources/techresources/appdeployment.md) with free tiers you can use to deploy your app.

+We have added a sample React app to the `src` directory of this repo you can use to see how to call the Gemini API.

 ## Requirements and Specifications

 ### What You Need to Do